Who is Sajid Javid, the new home secretary?

 "They often tell you that unless you wear an old school tie or have the family contacts, you just won't get a chance to work in the City.
 But they were wrong."

-His career move worked out well.
-And by the age of 25, he had become a vice-president at Chase Manhattan Bank, later moving to Deutsche Bank, where he rose to become a managing director before leaving in the summer of 2009 to concentrate on a political career.
+His career move worked out well, although he had to move across the Atlantic to succeed.
+And by the age of 25, he had become a vice-president at Chase Manhattan Bank, later moving to Singapore for a period with Deutsche Bank.
+He rose to become a managing director before leaving in the summer of 2009 to concentrate on a political career.

-A Conservative Party supporter from the early-1980s he had attended his first conference towards the end of the Thatcher years, handing out leaflets against the then prime minister's decision to join the Exchange Rate Mechanism.
+A Conservative Party supporter from the early-1980s he had attended his first conference towards the end of the Thatcher years, with Conservative friends from university such as fellow Tory MP Robert Halfon.

+They got into a bit of trouble at the 1990 conference, handing out leaflets against the then prime minister's decision to join the Exchange Rate Mechanism, opposing the policy despite being diehard fans of Mrs Thatcher's.

+According to a ConservativeHome profile, Javid, Halfon, another future Tory MP David Burrowes and Tim Montgomerie - founder of ConservativeHome - got up at 7am so they could get front row seats for what turned out to be Mrs Thatcher's final party conference speech.

 Two decades on and, in 2010, he was elected for the first time, and has since made swift progress.